zalsafwani/thesis/README.md

 The first step is pre-processing the data with FastQC, MultiQC, then run QIIME2 to import the data, demux, and remove adapter (cutadapt).
 Running QIIME2 involv running DADA2, diversity analysis, phylogenetic analysis, and taxonomic analysis.
 The sub-analysis includes running two tools LEfSe and PICRUSt.
 The statistical analysis includes diversity alpha and beta group significant, and differential abundance (ANCOM). * (part1.slurm), ** (part2.slurm), and ***(part3.slurm).

 ## Detalied steps in how to run the pipeline is avalible in the steps.txt file.
+Note that the full analysis could be run in Crane HOLLAND COMPUTING CENTER (HHC) without the need to install anything except for the step that create relative abundance plots (heatmap and barplot) which uses R and specific packages that are not available.